 That includes cities like Bilbao, which has always played Spain’s third or fourth fiddle, just as much as Gothenburg, Brisbane, Taipei or Calgary.
 Yes, they’re big cities, but they’ve always been part of the orchestra.
 It’s why we recommend these budget friendly Southeast Asian gems over the ones you were probably thinking of.

 Forget a New York foodie trip!
 Pittsburgh is winning all sorts of culinary awards.
 Just don’t go in winter.

 Everyone goes to Tokyo!
 Osaka has better food and cheaper hotels.

-No one is saying that you should skip major cities, but if you’ve done them, or are seeking a place you can sink your teeth into more, there’s genuinely never been a better time to spread your proverbial wings and fly somewhere new.
+No one is saying you should skip major cities, but if you’ve done them, or are seeking a place you can sink your teeth into for a bit more breadth of understanding for a place, there’s genuinely never been a better time to spread your proverbial wings and fly somewhere new.

-For every action there’s a reaction, and as locals lose their grip in major cities, they’re bringing all the good stuff back to local environments.
-The world is getting “small” again, and to grab the horns of the next travel trend, look at that big city you were considering and then find the closest nearby getaway.
+For every action there’s a reaction, and as locals lose their grip – and neighborhoods – to mass in major cities, they’re bringing all the good stuff back to local environments where you’ll feel a deeper sense of discovery.
+The world is getting “small” again, and to grab the horns of the next travel trend, look at that great big city you were considering and then find the closest nearby getaway.